kata-ai/kata-platform-docs/docs/tutorial/fb-messenger-integration.md

 ![fb-14](./images/fb-messenger-integration/fb-14.png)

-You will see a dialog box which we have to fill the "Callback URL" and the "Verify Token" fields.
+You will see a dialog box with Callback URL and Verify Token fields to fill.

 ![fb-5](./images/fb-messenger-integration/fb-15.png)

-You can enter the "Webhook" field from “Webhook” field in Channel Detail
+You can get the Webhook information from the Webhook field in Channel Detail.

 ![fb-16](./images/fb-messenger-integration/fb-16.png)